How Many Teslas Have Been Sold? 25+ Tesla Car Sales Statistics & Facts

 But how many Teslas have been sold in recent years, and how much of the market has the company’s eccentric CEO, Elon Musk, managed to conquer?
 The following article takes a closer look at this American electric vehicle and clean energy giant.

-Key Tesla Stats & Facts - Editor’s Choice
+Key Tesla Stats & Facts for 2023 - Editor’s Choice

 Tesla delivered more than 911,000 Model 3/Y units in 2021.

 Tesla’s EV market share was 14.55% in the first half of 2021.